-As a reverence to his heroism, it's always great to visit and be in touch about history in his life, emulate his ways and learn about loyalty to one's country.
+As a reverence to his heroism, it's always great to visit and be in touch with history in his life, emulate his ways, and learn about loyalty to one's country.

 Before Covid-19, Rizal park was fully vibrant, with many people doing their fitness and activities for leisure.
 On June 12, 2019, I attended the flag-raising in commemoration of the Philippine independence day, witnessing the presence of Vice President Robredo for the traditional wreath-laying at Rizal's monument.
 That was a great experience to be part of a historical moment.

 Today, Rizal Park in Ermita remains beautiful even with few people due to Covid-19 restrictions.
 I've never imagined how things would change due to the pandemic, but somehow grateful to have chosen a historical site for a romantic walking tour experience.

 Ermita's parks and streets will remain refined and wondrous despite modernization in the 21st century.
 With a bustling metropolis and rising skyscrapers, it will still be the center of attraction with great learnings from the past.

 I may visit famous global landmarks, but I would always look back to have a deeper appreciation and reverence for our national heritage and national treasure.

 Wherever we are, Manila will always be our home and our identity.
 Today and in years to come, we'll always cherish the good times, great memories, and lessons it brings.